Eastbourne railway station: Listed status

 Eastbourne station was listed at Grade II on 3 July 1981.

 Accidents

 On 25 August 1958, a Glasgow to Eastbourne sleeper train collided with an Ore to London Bridge service killing 5, leaving 22 with serious injuries and 18 with minor.

 Operating company

-Since 2001, all train services have been operated by Southern, formerly South Central.
+Since 2001, all regular train services have been operated by Southern, formerly South Central, which replaced Connex after acquiring their remaining franchise in August of that year.